1jour1vin

 Wine rated (2020 guide) 17/20 (Reference wine)

-Very delicate, slender, and brilliantly refined, this Celebris has a tenderness of flavor that is quite unusual for this cuvée, which is renowned for its power.
+Very light and elegant, with brilliant finesse, this Celebris offers a tenderness of flavor that is quite unusual for this cuvée, which is renowned for its power.
 Delicate and deep, it is a great success!

 About the estate: